jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 members are encouraged to appeal to a higher authority if it is not possible to get satisfaction from the assembly:

-    Appeal of a Decision
     Whenever there is any infringement of Bahá'í rights, or lapse in the proper procedure, the friends should take the matter up with the Assembly concerned, and, if not satisfied, then with the National Spiritual Assembly.
 This is both their privilege and their duty.

         Shoghi Effendi, July 10, 1942, enclosed with a letter written on behalf of the Universal House of Justice, dated January 1,